James McGuire (VC)

-James McGuire VC (c.
+James McGuire (c.
 1827 – 22 December 1862) was an Irish recipient of the Victoria Cross, the highest British military decoration.
 It was awarded for gallantry in the face of the enemy.
 The VC was later forfeited.

 Details

 McGuire was about 30 years old and a sergeant in the 1st Bengal European Fusiliers (later the Royal Munster Fusiliers), Bengal Army, during the Indian Mutiny when the following deed took place on 14 September 1857 at Delhi, for which he together with Drummer Miles Ryan was awarded the VC: